 Children and adults on the autism spectrum can have symptoms that resemble ADHD.
 They may become overexcited, hyperactive, and impulsive in stimulating environments, tend to focus on only those things that interest them, have trouble shifting focus, struggle to understand social cues and boundaries, and experience social impairments.

 High motor activity and problems with inhibition are common characteristics of both tic disorders and ADHD.
-The fidgeting, motor movements, and random noises may hint at ADHD, but tics are defined by rapid, repeated, identical movements of the face or shoulders, or vocal sounds or phrases.
+Fidgeting, motor movements, and random noises may hint at ADHD, but tics are defined by rapid, repeated, identical movements of the face or shoulders or vocal sounds or phrases.

 Learning Issues and Processing Problems